sahil2448/Slotify/README.md

-Here’s a clear, humanized README tailored for the “Scheduler with Recurring Slots” take‑home assignment, covering scope, stack, APIs, data model, and deployment flow.

 # Scheduler with Recurring Slots

 A full‑stack scheduler that lets users create weekly recurring time slots with per‑date exceptions, showing a weekly calendar with infinite scroll and CRUD on slots.[1]